ImplFerris/LearnRust/README.md

 ### 🌐 Web Backend Development with Rust
   - **[Rust Axum Full Course](https://www.youtube.com/watch?v=XZtlD_m59sM)** : Full Course for Axum: An Awesome Web Framework for Rust.
 Not too low-level, not too high-level, well-componentized, complete, and with great ergonomics.
+  - **[Build A Full Stack Chatbot in Rust (feat.
+Leptos & Rustformers)](https://youtu.be/vAjle3c9Xqc?si=uN1sM48VDOtBglNQ)** : A walkthrough of building a ChatGPT clone using Rust on the frontend and the backend.
+Quick introduction to the Leptos framework, Rustformers/llm, and open source language models.

 ### Other Project based tutorials
   - **[Solving distributed systems challenges in Rust](https://www.youtube.com/watch?v=gboGyccRVXI&t=1038s)** : In this stream we work through the fly.io distributed systems challenges (https://fly.io/dist-sys/) in Rust, and solve all the way up to challenge 3c.